kyratrades/kyratrades.github.io/docs/concerts.md

 NOTES
 : An unbelievable concert.
 The energy in the room was phenomenal.
 The people seated around the master tend to clap loudly, but it\'s hard to fault them for being excited.

-#### Bernadette Peters in Concert Live from Royal Festival Hall - 1998
-{: .no_toc .d-inline-block }

-Pro-Shot
-{: .label .label-green }

-FORMAT
-: VOB+smalls `1 DVD` `Commercial DVD`

-NOTES
-: "A diva who effuses sweetness as naturally as she breathes!" - The New York Times.
-Live from Royal Festival Hall in London, Bernadette Peters combines raw talent with alluring sophistication as she sings many Broadway standards, including "Broadway Baby" (Follies), "Time Heals Everything" (Mack & Mabel), and "Some People" (Gypsy).
-She also performs a selection of songs from her Grammy-nominated, bestselling album, "I'll Be Your Baby Tonight," as well as several numbers from Stephen Sondheim that were featured in her performance at Carnegie Hall, New York.

-#### Best of Musical Gala 2010 - Dortmund - February 24, 2010
-{: .no_toc .d-inline-block }

-FORMAT
-: VOB+smalls `1 DVD`

-CAST
-: Pia Douwes, Ana Milva Gomez, Elizabeth Huebert, DMJ, Mark Seibert, Patrick Stanke, Willemijn Verkaik, Anton Zetterholm

-NOTES
-: Staged concert.
-Two cams edited together.

 #### Broadway Backwards 8 - New York City - March 28, 2013
 {: .no_toc .d-inline-block }